zachartmann/Tutorial10_Group-1/Report.md

 Product Increment | A potentially shippable version of the product that builds on the previous increment/version Sprint Burndown Chart | A graphical representation of the development team's progress over time (backlog items completed)

 Workproducts and Models
 =======================
 6. Document your proposed workproducts and models *and descriptions*.

 ## **Use Case Diagrams**
+These diagrams help to visualise scenarios where there is interaction between users, the system, and other actors (namely Relationship Managers), describing what the system will do but not how it will be done.
+The diagrams below show this in regards to outbound and inbound calls respectively:
 ### Use Case Diagram - Outbound Calls
 ![Image of Use Case Diagram (Outbound Call)](./diagrams/UseCaseDiagram-OutboundCall.png)